n1kito/minishell/README.md

 > You should limit yourself to the subject description.
 Anything that is not asked is not required.
 If you have any doubt about a requirement, take bash as a reference.

+# Testing notes

+- Use [this](valgrind_cmd) command to test the project with Valgrind.
+The flags will allow you to track the leaks and fds in all processes.
+- The [readline.supp](readline.supp) file and `--suppressions=readline.supp` flag in the `valgrind` command allows to mark the `readline()` function leaks as `suppressed` to tracking other leaks is easier.

 </details>

 # Research